 A work order management system combined with vendor tracking in one interface can really help to streamline a maintenance request from the time it is created to when it’s resolved.
 Robust work order systems will enable managers to create a variety of tickets, set the priority, assign it to staff or vendors and notify them, collaborate internally among team members, and inform the resident when the job is done.
 A vendor tracking system is more than just a database of vendor contacts.
 It keeps managers in the know of which vendors are approved to work for a specific community, when their certificate of insurance is expiring, their performance, rating, cost, and more.

 3) Improve your help desk/customer support activities internally and externally

 Building good resident relations is imperative to a successfully run community and community managers place this at top priority.
 A smart community management system will give managers the capability to create tasks or activity logs in the system, assign it to a team member, and allow for internal collaboration.
-Assignment and priority helps the team ensure that no task falls off their radar.
-Externally, a community management software can provide residents with an online information desk where they can get answers at any time, even when the office is closed.
+Setting task assignments and priorities helps the team ensure that no task falls off their radar.
+Externally, community management software can provide residents with an online information desk where they can get answers at any time, even when the office is closed.

 4) Let residents take charge of their own information

 When you give residents the power to update their information online, you’ll have a more accurate resident database.
 With a community portal, residents can add a variety of information to keep their managers like you updated.
 They can update contact information for them and their family to receive communications, receive important community information, be notified of upcoming events, have access to essential documents, and pay dues online.

 5) Yes, community management software does help immensely help to kickstart your budgeting process!